 Pledges on Food Marketing to Children Worldwide

 In light of global concerns about increasing prevalence of childhood overweight and obesity, both the World Health Organization and the Institute of Medicine have called on the private sector to address problems associated with food marketing to children.
+Please Note: Pledge information in this database is updated through the end of 2014.

 Many major global food and beverage companies, in conjunction with industry trade organizations, have issued voluntary pledges to change marketing of foods and non-alcoholic beverages to children.
 This database lists and describes these pledges.
 It provides the specific criteria each pledge or company uses to define their restrictions on marketing communications to children, including the definition of "children" (age); the definition of marketing directed at children (child-directed media); the communications channels (ex. television, internet, etc.) and marketing techniques (ex. advertising using licensed characters, advertising using promotional materials, etc.) covered; and the foods which are exempt from the restrictions.
 Most of the pledges* require participating companies to publish individual commitments to the pledges**, which may contain more stringent definitions than specified in the pledges.
 A minority of pledges do not require commitments from participating companies.
 In these cases the criteria set out in the pledge cover all members.